silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 ## Menu

-The navigation menu in the CMS is created through the [api:CMSMenu] API, which auto-detects all subclasses of `LeftAndMain`.
+The navigation menu in the CMS is created through the [api:SilverStripe\Admin\CMSMenu] API, which auto-detects all subclasses of `LeftAndMain`.
 This means that your custom `ModelAdmin` subclasses will already appear in there without any explicit definition.
 To modify existing menu entries or create new ones, see [api:CMSMenu::add_menu_item()]